JeffreyCA/spleeter-web/README.md

     $ cd spleeter-web
     ```

-2. If you want your server to self-host the media files instead of using a cloud storage provider, then first edit `django_react/settings_docker.py` and uncomment this line:
-    ```
-    DEFAULT_FILE_STORAGE = 'api.storage.FileSystemStorage'
-    ```
+2. Configure your storage provider in `django_react/settings_docker.py`.
+Set `DEFAULT_FILE_STORAGE` to one of: `api.storage.AzureStorage`, `api.storage.S3Boto3Storage`, or `api.storage.FileSystemStorage` (for hosting on Azure, AWS, or locally).

-    Next, update `docker-compose.prod.selfhost.yml` and replace `/path/to/media` with the path where media files should be stored on the server.
+    If self-hosting, update `docker-compose.prod.selfhost.yml` and replace `/path/to/media` with the path where media files should be stored on the server.

 3. In `spleeter-web`, create an `.env` file with the production environment variables